AndreasFaust/react-raster/README.md

 ## Use `Styled-Components` with `NextJS`

 `NextJS` is great.
-To use it alongside `styled-components` you need to:
+To use it alongside `styled-components` you might need to:

 ### Install `babel-plugin-styled-components`